SalmaRedaBedair/Tekatech/Readme.md

 - Explain main concept in an intersting way
 - Give them some problems and let them make codeforces acount and will give them their tasks on it
 - Make 3 contests like ecpc with ballons and awards to let them love the training
+- that training is not to quilify them for compatitive programming
+- problem solving is used to improve their skills in writing and debugging code

 ## cpp & oop (7-10 days)
 - explain main concepts remember to explain pointers